Cathy Galvin

-Cathy Galvin (born 14 December 1959) is a British poet and journalist.
+Cathy Galvin (born 14 December 1959) is an English poet and journalist.
 She has published three poetry collections and is co-founder of the Sunday Times Short Story Award.
 Her journalism has appeared in the Financial Times, The Daily Telegraph, Newsweek, The Sunday Times, and The Tablet where she is a non-executive director.
 Her work includes interviews with notable British writers including Will Self, Hanif Kureishi, Carol Ann Duffy, and Sebastian Faulks.

 Galvin is the founder and director of the Word Factory, a writing community and organisation described by The Guardian as "a national organisation supporting excellence in short fiction".

 She was the editor of Red, an anthology of new writing published by the bookseller Waterstones.

 Biography

 Galvin was born in Coventry, England, on 14 December 1959 to parents from Ireland and Yorkshire.
 She obtained a BA (hons) degree in political studies from the University of Leeds in 1982.
 In 2015 she obtained an MA in writing from the University of Warwick, where she served as associate editor of the Warwick Review.

 Galvin trained as a journalist on the Thomson Training Course in Newcastle-upon-Tyne and worked as reporter on the Hemel Hempstead Evening Post-Echo and the Cambridge Evening News.
 She later held a variety of senior writing and editing positions on UK publications including Today, the Daily Express, Newsweek, and The Sunday Times, where she served as News Review editor, deputy Magazine editor, and editor of the print and online Chronicle of the Future, whose contributors included Michio Kaku, Maureen Freely, James Murdoch, Marcus Chown, and Robert Winston, Baron Winston.

 In 2009, she co-founded the Sunday Times Short Story Award with the former Faber and Faber managing director and chairman Matthew Evans.
 Her creation of the award led to her founding the Word Factory to promote excellence in short story writing.
 Word Factory participants have included the writers A. S. Byatt, Neil Gaiman, Tobias Wolff, A. L. Kennedy, Ben Okri, Michael Morpurgo, Deborah Levy, Marina Warner, Yiyun Li, Kevin Barry, David Constantine, Lionel Shriver, and Alexei Sayle.

 Galvin has been a judge for various awards, including Ireland’s Frank O'Connor International Short Story Award (with Brigid Hughes and John F. Deane, the Edge Hill Short Story Prize, the Jerwood Fiction Uncovered Prize, the Word Factory Apprentice Award, and the Sunday Times Short Story Award.